Imprints of primordial magnetic fields in gravitational collapse during early structure formation: The model

-If $t_{\text{SSD}} \ll t_{\text{ff}}$, the small-scale dynamo operates efficiently, amplifying magnetic energy on the viscous scale well before the gas completes its collapse.
-In this regime, the growth of the magnetic spectrum is driven primarily by turbulence.

-If $t_{\text{SSD}} \gg t_{\text{ff}}$, the dynamo action is too slow to compete with the gravitational contraction.
+Depending on the relative ordering of $t_\mathrm{SSD}$ and $t_{\text{ff}}$, two different regimes emerge: 1) if $t_{\text{SSD}} \ll t_{\text{ff}}$, the small-scale dynamo operates efficiently, amplifying magnetic energy on the viscous scale well before the gas completes its collapse.
+In this regime, the growth of the magnetic spectrum is driven primarily by turbulence; 2) if $t_{\text{SSD}} \gg t_{\text{ff}}$, the dynamo action is too slow to compete with the gravitational contraction.
 The magnetic field evolves passively, scaling with the gas density, and the spectrum largely mirrors the density distribution.